“Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

 Jesus did not threaten his accusers with harm.
 He did not say, “I’ll get even.
 I’ll get the Father after you.”
 Christians are playing away from home.
 We forget that we are in a hostile world to Christ.
 We will not get a break from the umpire here.

 As far as this world is concerned we are misfits.
 They do not approve of our way of doing things.
-We do not approve of their values.
+We do not support their values.
 They put up with us as a mild form of amusement.
 They tolerate us if we do not expose their values for what they are.

 Are you willing to take a stand on your values?
 Do you orient to the plan of God for your life?
 Do you live by that plan or do you respond to the immediate issue at hand?